dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 For top conference, like SenSys and MobiCom, the design must be simple and innovative.

-For some other conference, like INFOCOM, existing methods can be used, such as XGBoost.
+For some other conference, like INFOCOM, existing methods can be used.

+### System Overview

-A system overview is needed to show the architecture of the design/system.
-Keep the followings in mind when preparing the system overview:
+A system overview is essential to show the architecture of the design/system.
+Keep the followings in mind:

 * Input and output of each block should be clear.
 * Avoid If-Else desgin.
 * Blocks should not overlap or contain each other.
-* Think and revisit carefully after completing.

-**Recommended Structure:**

-1. Overview
-2. First module
-3. Second module
+### Each section of the system

+* The main point and relation of the following **subsections** should be sketched before starting subsections.
+* If some background knowledge is needed to understand the design, use one section (subsection) to explain the background briefly, because your readers need this.
+* You should use the **first sentence** of each section to show the **function** of the module briefly.

 ## Implementation

-* Platform
+* Platform or Deployment (better with real photos)

 ## Evaluation